Sharelove123/youtube_short/README.md

     5.short_data.dart:-
             this file have data for the shorts in json format "title","channel name","video source"...

+Some bugs:-
+    I think using dispose is giveing me some issues. i will see it later...
+Happy new year...

 below video shows the output of the video...

 https://user-images.githubusercontent.com/120705135/209822778-b0681525-4a40-409e-81c9-88021a2c3728.mp4